Overview

 “Rejected by Regulator” means the SEC has suspended the filing.
 The submission message will explain why, and more information can be retrieved from the audit trail.

-“Error” an error occurred, and more information will be shown in the Submission message explaining to the user what action they must take.
+“Error” means an error occurred, and more information will be shown in the Submission message explaining what action must be taken.

 FAQ

-Q: Do I have to input my password every time I want to file a form?
+Q: Do I have to input my API keys every time I need to file a report?

-Q: Does the Filing Manager submission process for the SEC submit the forms using its own CIK code?
+Q: Does Filing Manager SEC submit the forms using its own CIK code?

-A: No. Filing Manager uses the end-user's CIK/Password information when submitting to the SEC.
-Just like all the other integrations in Filing Manager, we are automating the process for you and filing the report on your behalf using your login/password credentials.
-For all intents and purposes, this works as if the user is filling the position with the SEC, not FundApps.
+A: No. Filing Manager SEC uses the end user CIK/API Token information, just like all the other integrations in Filing Manager, we are automating the process for you and filing the report on your behalf using your credentials.
+For all purposes and intent this will work as if the user is filing the position with the SEC, not FundApps.

-Q: What type of forms can I file using FM SEC?
+Q: What types of forms can I file using FM SEC?

 A: 13G, 13G amendments, FormSHO and FormSHO amendments.